-If you or someone you love was the victim of a dog bite injury in Charlotte, contact DeMayo Law Offices to learn about your legal options.
+If you or someone you love was the victim of a dog bite injury in Charlotte, North Carolina, contact DeMayo Law Offices to learn about your legal options.
 We know what your rights are and how to protect them.
 When you hire us, we’ll fight hard to ensure you receive the financial compensation you deserve for the pain and suffering you endured.
 We believe in holding people responsible for their careless actions.

 Nearly 5 million people get bitten by a dog every year in the United States.
 Despite a majority of those resulting in minimal injuries, there are close to 800,000 victims who need medical care each year and approximately 40 fatalities, according to the non-profit group, DogsBite.org.